jiach/MetaDiff/README.md

 These three parameters are required:

-input_file_list - this is the file that contains the file locations and covariate information separated by tabs with header line.
+input_file_list - this is a tab-delimited file that contains the file locations and covariate information separated by tabs with header line.
 Here's an example:

 | Sample 	| File_Name                                                                   	| C_group 	| age 	| C_gender 	|
 |--------	|-----------------------------------------------------------------------------	|---------	|-----	|----------	|